wgreunke/wgreunke.github.io/README.md

 I am passionate about creating products and bringing them to market.
 AI helps accelerate that journey.

 ### AI Projects
 + RAG: [Gutenberg Library AI Query Tool](https://gutenberg.streamlit.app/) A Retrieval Augmented Generation(RAG) tool that allows you to query books from the Gutenberg library that were not included in the ChatGPT-3.5-Turbo model.
 Built using Python and deployed with Streamlit.
-[GitHub Repository](https://gutenberg.streamlit.app/)
+[Code](https://gutenberg.streamlit.app/)
 + [Chatbot Front End](https://appchatpy-lg3uuisgagqdcuik8wgkfg.streamlit.app/) A simplified front end for generative chatbots.
 + No Code/Text Input tool that allows users to generate Javascript games using only text input.
 Built with Python and Streamlit.
++ Image Classification using convoluted neural network(CNN) fine-tuned with Tensorflow

 ### AI Articles
 + [Introduction to AI Chatbots ](https://www.linkedin.com/pulse/introduction-how-ai-modular-chatbots-work-part-1-ward-greunke-q4xqc)